 However?

 "The tests continue in Clermont Ferrand.
-Perhaps we will be able to have sufficient indications to guarantee the safety of the riders".
+Perhaps we will be able to have sufficient indications to guarantee the safety of the drivers".

-On Sunday 19 June 2005, until a few minutes before the start of the race, Michelin and the FIA are committed to reaching a compromise that can allow the smooth running of the event, jeopardized by the reliability problems encountered by the French tyres, without, however, getting any concrete result.
-Nonetheless, all the cars line up on the grid within the times established by the regulations: the race will apparently go ahead normally, despite the doubts about the reliability of the French tyres.
-But at the end of the formation lap, however, to the great surprise of the public, the cars with Michelin tires all entered the pit lane and retired.
-Immediately before the start, in a connection with the correspondent Ettore Giovannelli of Rai, the Renault team principal, Flavio Briatore, states that the teams that mount Michelin tires are in possession of a letter signed by the company which forbids the teams to run to safeguard the safety of the pilots.
-Briatore himself affirms that after qualifying, at the suggestion of the supplier and the other teams equipped with French tyres, an agreement was sought to install a chicane before the banked turn to slow down the cars and to start the six Bridgestone-shod cars in front, but the FIA did not accept this change to the track.
-The race then gets underway in a surreal atmosphere and amid protests from the audience in the stands, incredulous at seeing just six cars start from the grid, namely the two Ferraris of Michael Schumacher and Rubens Barrichello, the two Jordans of Tiago Monteiro and Narain Kartikeyan and the two Minardis of Christijan Albers and Patrick Friesacher, all fitted with Bridgestone tyres.
-The single-seaters of the Minardo team take part in the race despite the patron Paul Stoddart announcing that, in the event of the teams giving up on Michelin tyres, he too would withdraw his cars as a sign of solidarity: the Australian entrepreneur will subsequently affirm that his cars will line up because Jordan in turn violated an agreement that would have left only the two Ferraris on the grid.
+On Sunday, June 19, 2005, until a few minutes before the start of the race, Michelin and the FIA were committed to reaching a compromise that could allow the smooth running of the event, jeopardised by the reliability problems encountered by the French tyres, without, however, getting any concrete result.
+Nonetheless, all the cars lined up on the grid within the times established by the regulations: the race would apparently go ahead normally, despite the doubts about the reliability of the French tyres.
+At the end of the formation lap, however, to the great surprise of the public, the cars with Michelin tyes all entered the pit lane and retired.
+Immediately before the start, talking with the RAI correspondent Ettore Giovannelli, the Renault team principal, Flavio Briatore, stated that the teams mounting Michelin tyres were in possession of a letter signed by the company which forbade the teams to race to safeguard the safety of the drivers.
+Briatore himself affirmed that after qualifying, at the suggestion of the supplier and the other teams equipped with the French tyres, an agreement was sought to install a chicane before the banked turn to slow down the cars and to have the six cars with Bridgestone tyres start in front, but the FIA did not accept this change to the track.
+The race then got underway in a surreal atmosphere and amid protests from the audience in the stands, incredulous at seeing just six cars start from the grid, namely the two Ferraris of Michael Schumacher and Rubens Barrichello, the two Jordans of Tiago Monteiro and Narain Karthikeyan and the two Minardis of Christijan Albers and Patrick Friesacher, all fitted with Bridgestone tyres.
+The single-seaters of the Minardi team took part in the race despite the patron Paul Stoddart announcing that, in the event of the teams with Michelin tyres retiring, he too would have withdrawn his cars as a sign of solidarity: the Australian entrepreneur will subsequently affirm that his cars lined up because Jordan, in turn, violated an agreement that would have left only the two Ferraris on the grid.

-The fight for victory was therefore restricted to the two Ferrari drivers, who accumulated an enormous advantage in a short time: the only tense moment came when Michael Schumacher left the pits after the second pit-stop, while his team-mate arrived team, Rubens Barrichello: the German resists the attempt to overtake by the Brazilian driver, at the braking point in the first corner, with the latter forced to widen and end up on the grass, returning behind Michael Schumacher, and then remaining until the end of the race for second place.
-Even with regard to third place, the situation was defined right from the start of the race: Tiago Monteiro got off to a better start than his teammate and began to pull away from him regularly, obtaining the first and only podium of his career, one lap behind the winner, as well as teammate Narain Karthikeyan, who is forced to settle for fourth place and the record for the first points for an Indian driver.
-Monteiro is the first Jordan-driving driver to finish on the podium since Giancarlo Fisichella at the 2003 Brazilian Grand Prix, as well as the first Portuguese to score points since Pedro Lamy at the 1995 Australian Grand Prix. rhe two Minardis obtain very precious points for the Constructors' World Championship in a race in which all those who started are attentive above all to finishing the race, taking advantage of the withdrawal of the other teams.
-Jamo Trulli, pole position and the shortest race of his career.
-The Thirty-one years old Italian took away another great satisfaction: he is the first driver to bring Toyota so high.
-In his career he had already succeeded twice with Renault.
-He pities the conclusion of the weekend: not even one lap.
-It was he who led the group of Michelin-shod single-seaters into the pit lane at the end of the formation lap, leaving only six cars on the starting grid.
+The fight for victory was therefore restricted to the two Ferrari drivers, who accumulated an enormous advantage in a short time: the only tense moment came when Michael Schumacher left the pits after the second pit-stop, while his teammate arrived team, Rubens Barrichello: the German resisted the attempted overtake by the Brazilian driver, at the braking point in the first corner, with the latter forced to go wide and end up on the grass, returning behind Michael Schumacher, and then remaining there until the end of the race in second place.
+Even regarding the third place, the situation was defined right from the start of the race: Tiago Monteiro got off to a better start than his teammate and began to steadily pull away from him, obtaining the first and only podium of his career, one lap behind the winner, as well as teammate Narain Karthikeyan, who was forced to settle for fourth place and the record for the first points for an Indian driver.
+Monteiro is the first Jordan-driving driver to finish on the podium since Giancarlo Fisichella at the 2003 Brazilian Grand Prix, as well as the first Portuguese to score points since Pedro Lamy at the 1995 Australian Grand Prix.
+The two Minardis obtained very precious points for the Constructors' World Championship in a race in which all those who started were attentive above all to finish the race, taking advantage of the withdrawal of the other teams.
+Jarno Trulli, pole position and the shortest race of his career.
+The thirty-one-year-old Italian got another great satisfaction: he was the first driver to bring Toyota so high.
+In his career, he had already managed to do it twice with Renault.
+It is a shame how the weekend ended: not even one lap.
+He was the one who led the group of Michelin-shod single-seaters into the pit lane at the end of the formation lap, leaving only six cars on the starting grid.
 Is it more anger or disappointment at what happened?

 "I would say resignation.
 Deep down we knew it would end like this after the accidents involving Ralf and Ricardo (Zonta, ed) during Friday's free practice.
-Michelin warned us that the tires weren't capable of facing the race".
+Michelin warned us that the tyres weren't capable of handling the race".

 "No, these things happen.
 They have done an outstanding job for our team so far.
-When you build an object, whether it's a tire or a chair, you or whoever supplies you with the pieces can make a mistake.
-And when you realize it, it's too late.
+When you build an object, whether it's a tyre or a chair, you or whoever supplies you with the pieces can make a mistake.
+And when you realise it, it's too late.
 We discovered it in Indianapolis.
 Too late to fix it".

 What does it mean?

-"All the tires Michelin brought here have a manufacturing defect.
-I don't know exactly what it is, maybe it's the carcass web.
+"All the tyres Michelin brought here have a manufacturing defect.
+I don't know exactly what it is, maybe it's in the carcass cord layer.
 Maybe.
 In this case, however, it would not be Michelin's fault, but one of its suppliers".

 Nine teams have asked to put a chicane between turns 12 and 13...